-Many organisations have a lot a data present but lack the internal structure to actually perform the necessary data structuring and analyses.
+Many organisations have a lot of data present but lack the internal structure to actually perform the necessary data structuring and analyses.
 They are sitting on a goldmine, but forget to take out the shovels and start mining.
-That’s a shame because, with a number of simple tips and tools and a bit of commitment, organisations can easily unlock the value of their data.
+That's a shame because, with a number of simple tips and tools and a bit of commitment, organisations can easily unlock the value of their data.

 First, let's sketch the current situation within many organisations that do not have economies of scale to appoint a dedicated data analysis officer.
 First of all, nobody is responsible for all data together.
 Every dataset has its owner.
 Sometimes it's even worse and the ownership of data isn't taken care of at all.
 This means that potentially there is a lot of data and thus possibly a lot of useful knowledge.
 The only problem is, no one is responsible and even if someone sees the value of gathering the data and trying to make more out of it, they aren't given the time needed to do so.

 Secondly, whether they see it or not, most of the time organisations actually have a lot of data at their disposal.
 For example, order-info, lost sales and customer contact information.
 Each of these datasets is often kept meticulously by their owners because of the need to gather, maintain and save this information for their daily operations.
 The thing is, the datasets are available, but not used for forecasting and analysis.